-On March 3rd 1993, Philly was in Phoenix to play against Barkley's new team and to nobody’s surprise, Barkley lit his old team up for 36 points, 17 rebounds and 9 assists.
-As for the 3-point shooters in the game, everybody was cold.
-Hersey Hawkins was 1-3.
-Tim Perry 1-4.
-Dan Majerle made only 2 of 7 and Danny Ainge was an awful 0-of-7.
+On March 3rd, 1993, the Philadelphia 76ers were in Phoenix to play against Barkley's new team and to no surprise, Barkley lit up his old team for 36 points, 17 rebounds and 9 assists.
+As for the 3-point shooters in the game, everybody was cold: Hersey Hawkins was 1-3; Tim Perry 1-4; Dan Majerle made only 2-of-7 and Danny Ainge was an awful 0-of-7.

 Enter shot blocking madman Manute Bol, who made only 1-of-23 shots from downtown in his previous two seasons and didn't even make a 3-pointer until his 3rd year in the league.

 After allowing the Suns to score 72 first-half points, Doug Moe switched up his lineup and started the defensive stopper in the second half.
 To the amazement of the crowd, his teammates and his old friend Barkley, Manute decided to take 12 3-point attempts in the 2nd half and managed to connect on half of them to account for all 18 of his points.
 To this day, it remains in my opinion, the most freak performance ever.
 Bol attempted three more 3-pointers the next game and missed all three of them.
 It would be another 8 games until he attempted another shot from beyond the arc and 16 games until he connected on another.